Flood Resilience Planning

 Emergency Relief and Assistance Fund Rule: Download ERAF factsheet here.

-- Town and road bridge standards consistent with or exceeding those listed under the most current version of Town Road & Bridge Standards, Handbook for Local Officials, published by VTrans;
+- Adopted town and road bridge standards consistent with or exceeding those listed under the most current version of Town Road & Bridge Standards, Handbook for Local Officials, published by VTrans;

-- A flood hazard bylaw, or an adopted interim flood hazard bylaw as an intermediary step (24 VSA §4414), to secure enrollment and participation in the National Flood Insurance Program (NFIP), if applicable:
+- Adopted a flood hazard bylaw, or interim flood hazard bylaw as an intermediary step (24 VSA §4414), to secure enrollment and participation in the National Flood Insurance Program (NFIP), if applicable;

-- A local Hazard Mitigation Plan that meets the provisions of 44CFR § 201.6 that has been approved by the local community and is approved or in the process of securing final approval by FEMA.
-The local mitigation plan may be part of a larger regional mitigation plan: and,
+- Approved a local Hazard Mitigation Plan that meets the provisions of 44CFR § 201.6.
+The Plan must be in the process of securing final approval by FEMA.
+The local mitigation plan may be part of a larger regional mitigation plan; and

-- Adoption of a local Emergency Operations Plan (EOP) in accordance with State standards.
+- Adopted a local Emergency Management Plan (LEMP) in accordance with State standards.

-- Maintenance of an active rate classification (class #1- 9) under FEMA’s Community Rating System (CRS) that includes activities that prohibit new structures in mapped flood hazard zones or
+- Maintains an active rate classification (class #1- 9) under FEMA’s Community Rating System (CRS) that includes activities that prohibit new structures in mapped flood hazard zones or

-- Adoption of a Fluvial Erosion Hazard (FEH) or other river corridor or floodplain protection bylaw that meets or exceeds the ANR FEH model regulations and scoping guidelines.
+- Adopts a Fluvial Erosion Hazard (FEH) or other river corridor or floodplain protection bylaw that meets or exceeds the ANR FEH model regulations and scoping guidelines.